Tesla’s FSD Software Under Investigation After Railroad Incident

 Potential Impact on Tesla

-The inquiry could significantly impact Tesla’s reputation and its progress toward full autonomy.
-Regulators are under increasing pressure to scrutinize automated driving systems, and confirmed flaws may trigger heightened oversight and costly software revisions.
+The review could have serious implications for Tesla’s reputation and its push toward autonomous driving.
+Regulators are under mounting pressure to hold automakers accountable, and confirmed deficiencies could lead to tougher oversight and costly revisions.

 More inDriving